Guide To Gaudí’s Surreal La Pedrera, a Masterpiece of Nature

 In 1900, Passeig de Gràcia was Barcelona hot spot.
 Iconic buildings sprang up.
 The rich and famous moved in, competing with each other to build bold, expressionistic homes.

-In this guide to Casa Mila, I give you a mini history of Gaudi, the Casa Mila, and tell you everything to see inside.
+In this guide to La Pedrera, I give you an overview of the building, tell you everything to see inside, and give you tips for visiting.

 Gaudí's La Perera, aka Casa Mila, in Barcelona